• Skip to main content

 Ingredients

-• 2 tablespoon Crystallized Ginger cut into small pieces
+• 2 Tablespoon (2 Tablespoon) Crystallized Ginger cut into small pieces

-• Super fine sugar To roll dough balls through
+• 1 cup (200 g) Super fine sugar To roll dough balls through

-• Powdered sugar Dust on top of cooled cookies
+• ½ cup (60 g) Powdered sugar Dust on top of cooled cookies

 Instructions

-• Zest and juice one orange and set the two bowls aside.
+• Zest and juice an orange and set the two bowls aside.
 Weigh or measure the powdered sugar for the cookie dough and set aside.
-Next, weigh or measure the flour and baking powder together and run a whisk through to blend.
+Next, weigh or measure the flour and baking powder together and use a whisk to blend.

-• Cream the butter and cream cheese together till blended, about 2-3 minutes on medium speed with a stand or hand-held mixer.
+• Cream the butter and cream cheese together till blended, about 2-3 minutes on medium speed, with a stand or hand-held mixer.
 Turn the mixer speed down and slowly add the powdered sugar and incorporate.
 You want it to be fluffy, so turn the mixer to medium speed for about 2-4 minutes.
-Turn the mixer down and add the egg, orange zest, and orange juice and blend.
+Turn the mixer down, add the egg, orange zest, and orange juice, and blend.
 Slowly add the flour and baking powder and mix for about a minute.
-Turn off the mixer and scrape down the sides and across the bottom, then turn the mixer on for about 30 seconds.
+Turn off the mixer, scrape down the sides and across the bottom, then turn the mixer on for about 30 seconds.
 Add the cranberries and the crystallized ginger and blend through—cover and chill for 1-2 hours.

-• Preheat oven to 350° and line 2 cookie sheet pans with parchment paper.
-Take the cookie dough out of the refrigerator and using a spoon or a cookie scoop (I used medium size) roll into a good 1" size ball.
-Roll the ball in the Superfine sugar and put it onto the cookie pan.
+• Preheat oven to 350°F (175°C or 180°C) and line 2 cookie sheet pans with parchment paper.
+Take the cookie dough out of the refrigerator and, using a spoon or a cookie scoop (I used medium size), roll it into a good 1" ball.
+Roll the ball in the Superfine sugar and put it on the cookie pan.
 The superfine sugar gives the cookies a crust but keeps the middle soft.
-I take two fingers and gently press on the top just to flatten the bottom a little.
-Don't want them to roll around when you are putting them into the oven.
+I take two fingers and gently press the top to flatten the bottom a little.
+You don't want them to roll around when you put them into the oven.

 Nutrition